mminks/ci-ampel/README.md

-# Jenkins Ampel
+# CI Ampel

 **Hint: 'Ampel' is the german word for traffic light.**

-This piece of code switches lights, that are physically plugged into a USB controllable wall socket, on or off, depending on failed Jenkins jobs.
-This project runs on a Raspberry Pi 1 at Consort IT but feel free to use every system where Ruby is available.
+This piece of code switches lights, that are physically plugged into a USB controllable wall socket, on or off, depending on failed Jenkins or Gitlab CI jobs.

 It also sends a short message to a pre-defined Slack channel '#ampel' if you want it.